salubcosta/dns-brute/README.md

 # DNSBrute

-DNSbrute it's a code sample wrote in python language just for education pourpose
+DNSbrute it's a code sample wrote in python language just for education purpose